Mohit-Kucheriya/Mohit-Kucheriya/README.md

 - 🔭 I’m currently pursuing Full Stack Development
 - 🌱 I’m currently learning ReactJs
-- 📫 How to reach me: kucheriyamohit@gmail.com
+- 📫 How to reach me: <a href="mailto:kucheriyamohit@gmail.com?subject=Question&body=Hello,%20I%20have%20a%20question%20about...">email me</a>

 ### Connect with me :